-Whilst there are similarities between running your own farm and contracting out your services, there are also several key considerations: contract farming requires a different set of skills and business approach.
-In addition, the risks and liabilities associated with working your own land is very different from someone else’s.
+Whilst there are similarities between running your own farm and contracting out your services, there are also several key considerations.
+The risks and liabilities associated with working your own land is very different from someone else’s.
 This means your insurance needs are also likely to change, so it’s important to make sure you have the right agri-contracting insurance cover in place.

 - Regularly check your vehicles and store securely and safely when not in use – If you’re undertaking a lot of work, or machines are constantly on the move, ensure you regularly check them for defects.
-In addition, it may sound obvious but ensure vehicles are locked away securely overnight and when not in use.
-Remove keys and store away carefully, never leave keys in unattended vehicles and machinery.
+It may sound obvious but ensure vehicles are locked away securely overnight and when not in use and never leave keys in unattended vehicles and machinery.

-- Training - Ensure your staff have the relevant training for the equipment they’re using, and they’re familiar with the way it operates.
-In addition, ensure staff have access to all necessary safety equipment should any accidents arise.
-We know comprehensive public and employers' liability cover is essential for contractors, so have developed these additional covers for your business, We can also offer contractors specialist risk management though NFU Mutual Risk Management Services Limited, and plant inspection services via our partner Vulcan Inspection Services.
+- Training - Ensure your staff have the relevant training for the equipment they’re using and have access to all necessary safety equipment should any accidents arise.
+We can also offer contractors specialist risk management though NFU Mutual Risk Management Services Limited, and plant inspection services via our partner Vulcan Inspection Services.

 - Contingency planning - At busy times of the year, including harvest, ensure you have contingency plans should a machine malfunction or breakdown.
 These can be critical windows to harvest crops and get the best yields for the farm so ensure you have a ‘plan b’ to help carry out tasks should the worst happen.